Frances M. Beal: Early life

 Beal was born in Binghamton, NY, to Charlotte Berman Yates and Ernest Yates.
-Her mother's Russian-Jewish immigrant background and father's African-American and Native-American ancestry, along with their experiences with antisemitism and racism, inspired her later work as an activist.
+Beal's mother, Charlotte Berman Yates, was born in the United States to radical, Russian-Jewish immigrants who fled Russia after rebelling against the anti-Semitic Russian Czar.
+Beal's father, Ernest Yates, was a Black-Native American who graduated from Syracuse University with a degree in Civil Engineering.
+After moving back to Binghamton, Beal's father experienced segregation and racism, unable to land an engineering-related job and eventually becoming a truck driver for the rest of his life.

 Beal describes her upbringing as difficult, but acknowledges its impact on shaping her political consciousness.
 As a child, she negotiated her parents' controversial political activism with the need to belong.
 In an interview she confesses: "I can remember as a child being embarrassed.
-Why does my mother have to do this?”, stating "you don’t want your parents to be different from everybody else; on another level, you’re learning about injustice."
+Why does my mother have to do this?” stating "you don't want your parents to be different from everybody else; on another level, you're learning about injustice."
 Her mother taught her that she had a personal and political social responsibility to confront inequalities that she and others are subjected to.
+In Binghamton, Beal's mother hosted Marxism Leninism study groups, against the wishes of the conservative, White majority in the town.
 Having a background with progressive parents introduced her to the injustices in the world.
 She ultimately harnessed her feelings of displacement into trying to be the best at everything, transforming her discomfort into political activism, following after her parents.

 After her father's death, she moved to St. Albans, an integrated neighborhood in Queens.

+When Beal was fifteen, fourteen-year old Emmett Till - originally from Chicago - was murdered in Mississippi.
+Beal greatly identified with Till and this event motivated her to pursue social activism.

-During her junior year, Beal went abroad to France where she married James Beal and had two children.
+In 1958, Beal graduated from Andrew Jackson High School and attended the University of Wisconsin.
+There, she engaged in civil rights activities and socialist politics.
+During her sophomore year, Beal went abroad to France, where she engaged in Communist politics and married James Beal and had two children.
 Beal and her husband lived in France from 1959 to 1966 as she attended the Sorbonne.
-After six years of marriage, they returned to the states and dissolved their union.
+In Sorbonne, Beal explored left-wing ideology through local bookstores and interactions with the Algerian National Liberation Front (FLN).
+In 1965, Beal organized for Malcolm X to visit Paris and lead a discussion on Pan-Africanism and internationalism.
+After six years of marriage, they returned to the States and started working with SNCC (Student Nonviolent Coordinating Committee).
 Beal became aware of the fight to end the colonial domination in Algeria while studying abroad at the University of Sorbonne, which sparked her political consciousness and interest in social justice.